Development Memo

 -

-- When facing complex issues, prioritize debugging over immediate fixes
+Debug-First Approach - When facing complex issues, prioritize debugging over immediate fixes

 - Add temporary debugging code when needed, but mark it clearly and remove when done